 - 2nd November 1795.
 The Directory assumes power

 - 2nd March 1796.
-Napoleon is appointed commander-in-chief of army in Italy
+Napoleon is appointed commander-in-chief of the army in Italy

 - 18th October 1797.
 Treaty of Campo Formio.
 The War of the First Coalition ends

 - 1st July 1798.
-Napoleon lands in Alexandria and begins his famous Egyptian Campaign
+Napoleon lands in Alexandria and begins his Egyptian and Syrian Campaigns

 - 29th November 1798.
 The War of the Second Coalition begins

 - 9th November 1799.
 Coup of 18 Brumaire.
 General Napoleon Bonaparte takes power as First Consul of France